Scalar bosons in Bonnor-Melvin-$\Lambda$ universe: Exact solution, Landau levels and Coulomb-like potential: Abstract

 \section{Abstract}

-In this work we study spin-0 particles in a spacetime which structure is determined by a homogeneous magnetic field and a cosmological constant.
-For this purpose we take into account a framework based on the Bonnor-Melvin solution with the inclusion of the cosmological constant.
-We write the Klein-Gordon equation, solve it and determine the Landau levels.
-The effect of a scalar potential is also considered.
+In this work, we study spin-0 particles in a spacetime whose structure is determined by a homogeneous magnetic field and a cosmological constant.
+For this purpose, we take into account a framework based on the Bonnor-Melvin solution with the inclusion of the cosmological constant.
+We write the Klein-Gordon equation, solve it, and determine the Landau levels.
+The effects of scalar and vector potentials are considered, and we investigate the influence of the parameters of the theory on the results, which present observable effects.
+The implications of the physics of a stellar model based on this framework are also discussed.